geotrellis/geotrellis-site/docs/documentation/geotrellis/vector.rst

 GeoJSON
 -------

 GeoTrellis provides utility objects that read and write GeoJson from GeoTrellis feature objects.
+See the :ref:`GeoJSON` section of *Reading and Writing Data* for more information.